apache/apisix-website/blog/en/blog/2022/06/14/automated-operation-base-apache-apisix.md

 - Operation
 - Microservice
 - Lua
-description: In this article, introduces how to implement an automated operation and maintenance platform based on Apache APISIX.
+description: This article introduces how to implement an automatic operation based on APISIX, and more details from the user login and authentication scenarios.
-tags: [Technology]
+tags: [Case Studies]
 ---

-> In this article, introduces how to implement an automated operation and maintenance platform based on Apache APISIX.
+> In this article, Chen Qing, the former operation and maintenance manager of Tongcheng Digital Technology, introduces how to implement an automated operation and maintenance platform based on Apache APISIX.

 <!--truncate-->